Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Prediction Methods

 In order to make a prediction after $\len$ iterations, we need to be able to describe the current optimisation run by means of some characteristic features.
 One of the challenges here is to come up with features that capture the essence of the current run such that they can be used by the machine learning model to make a good prediction of the shortest path distance.
 We do this by keeping track of a lower and upper bound on the shortest path distance in each iteration.
 More precisely, in iteration $i \le \len$, the distance $d(u)$ of the node $u$ extracted from the priority queue serves as the lower bound $d_i$ and the current value of the pruning bound $B$ is used as the upper bound $B_i$.
 The resulting sequence $X = ((d_1, B_1), (d_2, B_2), \dots, (d_{\len}, B_{\len}))$ of these lower and upper bounds for the first $\len$ iterations then constitutes what we call the \emph{trace} of the algorithm.

 A \emph{training sample} and \emph{target} for the machine learning algorithm then consists of the trace $X$ and the corresponding shortest path distance $\Dist$, respectively.
 The set of samples for the machine learning models can be created by executing a run of \DijkstraPruning\ on each problem instance of the training set.
 During this run, both the trace $X$ and the final shortest path distance $\Dist$ need to be stored.
-Before the traces are used to train the machine learning models, we normalise each feature to ensure that it has mean 0 and standard deviation 1. : for each feature, we subtract the mean and divide by the standard deviation.
-Of course, the mean and standard deviation are computed using the training data only.
+Before the traces are used to train the machine learning models, we normalise each feature by subtracting the mean and divide by the standard deviation.
 To prevent blowing up the mean value of the upper bound feature, all bounds $B_i$ which are equal to the initial value of $B = \infty$ are set to $0$.

 We implemented and compared two standard machine learning models, namely a neural network model and a linear regression model.
 The neural network model that we use is a straightforward multilayer perceptron network consisting of two hidden layers, for which we optimise the number of nodes per layer by a \emph{$k$-fold cross validation} (see, e.g., \cite{Refaeilzadeh2009} for more details).
 To verify whether anything has been learned by these models at all, the results for these models are compared with a straightforward benchmark prediction.
 This benchmark prediction, which is independent of the instance, is computed by taking the average of the shortest path distance for each instance in the training set.